qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 the team, or even removing him.
 This does not necessarily lead to a highly productive team.
 The organizational context will quickly become the next bottleneck.

+## Productivity is an enabler for everything else

+Focus on improving productivity, by many small improvement decisions will create more and more time for valuable stuff.
+Small improvements might not change much from today to tomorrow, but on the longer term it can result in order of magnitude improvements, e.g. delivering software daily instead of monthly.
+And order of magnitude improvements change the game, for the team as well as for business.